 2. Push Notifications

-You free to pre-design WhatsApp message templates for a variety of instances throughout the customer journey and send them out when appropriate.
+You are free to pre-design WhatsApp message templates for a variety of instances throughout the customer journey and send them out when appropriate.
 Still, despite automation, you can personalize the notification with the use of “floating parameters”.

 3. Conversation Automation